MicrosoftDocs/mixed-reality/mixed-reality-docs/add-custom-home-environments.md

 ## Feedback

-While we're evaluating this experimental feature, we're interested in learning how you're using custom environments.
-Please share any and all feedback for creating and using these environments in the Windows Feedback Hub.
-The Windows Feedback Hub is preinstalled on Windows, simply search "Feedback Hub" with the Windows search bar and open the first result.
-When submitting feedback include "Custom Environments" in the title so that we can quickly find your suggestions. **MATT UPDATE THIS**
+While we're evaluating this experimental feature, we're interested in learning how you're using custom environments, any bugs you may encounter, and how you like the feature.
+Please share any and all feedback for creating and using custom home environments in the [developer forums](https://forums.hololens.com/categories/custom-home-environments).

 ## Troubleshooting and tips